datacarpentry/sql-ecology-lesson/02-sql-aggregation.md

     FROM summer_2000
     WHERE species_id == 'PE'

-If we find the average weight, SQL behaves like we would hope, ignoring the NULL values:
+There should only be six records.
+If you look at the weight column, it's easy to see what the average weight would be.
+If we use SQL to find the average weight, SQL behaves like we would hope, ignoring the NULL values:

     SELECT AVG(weight)